jessequinn/hugo-personal-site/content/posts/openmediavault-openvpn/index.md

 tcpdump -n -i tun0 dst 192.168.122.28
 ```

-where `dst` is the IP of the VM, I received the following messaage when attempting to SSH into it:
+where `dst` is the IP of the VM, I received the following message when attempting to SSH into it:

 ```bash
 tcpdump - 06:48:49.444452 IP 10.8.0.2.50553 > 192.168.122.28.22: Flags [SEW], seq 734905863, win 65535, options [mss 1360,nop,wscale 6,nop,nop,TS val 3958581044 ecr 0,sackOK,eol], length 0